Chart Color Schemes

 Population growth drivers in Chain Valley Bay are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of the suburb of Chain Valley Bay is around 2,824.
-This figure represents an increase of 51 people since the 2021 Census, which reported a population of 2,773.
-The current resident population estimate of 2,783, as of June 2024, indicates a growth rate of 1.8% from the Census date.
-This population density equates to approximately 504 persons per square kilometer.
-Over the past decade, Chain Valley Bay has shown resilient growth patterns with a compound annual growth rate of 0.8%, outperforming its SA4 region.
-Overseas migration contributed largely to this growth, accounting for about 75% of overall population gains in recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Chain Valley Bay's population is estimated at around 2,824 as of Feb 2026.
+This reflects an increase of 51 people (1.8%) since the 2021 Census, which reported a population of 2,773 people.
+The change is inferred from the resident population of 2,783, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 504 persons per square kilometer, providing significant space per person and potential room for further development.
+Over the past decade, Chain Valley Bay has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 75.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population